 Now, while we might get a bit of a chuckle out of it from time to time, these videos do bring up an interesting question: are sheep dangerous?

-No, sueep are not usually aggressive – they typically keep their distance, and mind their own business.
-With that said, they can become aggressive when cornered, threatened, or mistreated, particularly the rams.
+No, sheep are not usually aggressive.
+They typically keep their distance, and mind their own business.
+However, they may become aggressive when cornered, threatened, or mistreated – particularly the rams.

 Different Breeds of Sheep

 First off, as with all animal species, there are a few different types of sheep.
 Some examples include:

 - Lincoln Long Wool